lachrist/otiluke/README.md

 require("otiluke").mitm({transform:"/path/to/transform.js", port:"/path/to/main.js"});
 ```

+The `--mitm` tools requires [openssl](https://www.openssl.org/) to be accessible via the PATH.
-Two modifications should be done on your browser (here Firefox but should works on other browsers as well) before deploying the MITM proxy:
+Also, two modifications should be done on your browser (here Firefox but should works on other browsers as well) before deploying the MITM proxy:

 1. You have to indicate Firefox that you trust Otiluke's root certificate.
-   Go to `about:preferences#advanced` then click on *Certificates* then *View Certificates*.
+   Go to [about:preferences#advanced](about:preferences#advanced) then click on *Certificates* then *View Certificates*.
    You can now import Otiluke's root certificate which can be found at `/path/otiluke/mitm/ca/cacert.pem`.
    Note that you can reset all Otiluke's certificates with